In this section

 In EYFS, as with throughout the school, the children learn phonics through ‘Sounds Write.’
 They are introduced to different letters of the alphabet daily and they are encouraged to learn the letter sound and name which they then begin to blend together.
 Once children have a good understanding of letters and their use, we then provide opportunities to practice the formation and orientation of specific letters.
 At St Andrew’s we learn to write in many fun ways;

-- We finger paint
+• We finger paint

-- We chalk on the floor outside
+• We chalk on the floor outside

-- We write in sand
+• We write in sand

-- We make letters out of play dough
+• We make letters out of play dough

-- We draw letters in the air.
+• We draw letters in the air.

-Finally, once we have acquired the appropriate fine motor control and are able to hold a pencil correctly we learn how to write on paper.
+• Finally, once we have acquired the appropriate fine motor control and are able to hold a pencil correctly we learn how to write on paper.

 Reading

 From the very first day the children will be encouraged to read daily.
 They will start the year with a picture book to help them to discuss and use story language.
 They will then bring home books to reinforce letter sounds, vocabulary and an understanding of books.
 Any reading will be recorded in a reading diary.
 This diary reinforces home/school relationships, as parents are encouraged to write their personal comments in this book, regarding the child’s reading.
-There is an expectation that the children will read 5 times a week alongside daily practise of their phonic sounds.
+There is an expectation that the children will read 5 times a week alongside daily practice of their phonic sounds.

 Maths

 We start the year with ‘Number Sense’ - an understanding of number.
 Young children frequently learn to count by rote but do not really understand the meaning behind what they are doing.
 In EYFS we look at groups of items, to develop an understanding of how a number is made up: for example, seven dots could be a set of three dots and a set of four dots, or a set of six dots and one dot.
 This understanding of part-part-whole relationships helps children to separate and combine numbers and accelerates understanding of addition and subtraction.
-‘Power Maths’ is used within our maths sessions and then applied to everyday life in the class.
+‘Maths Mastery’ is used within our maths sessions and then applied to everyday life in the class.

 Daily Life

 A major aspect of EYFS curriculum is the emphasis on outdoor play.
 We do this in ALL weathers!
 We all go outside on a daily basis even if it is raining, snowing, windy, sunny etc. Please always ensure your child brings appropriate clothing into school (this may include wellingtons, waterproofs or sun hats in the summer).
+We strive to keep all children as clean as possible but there will be circumstances where your child will get dirty (this is the fun part of being a child!)

 PE